 - Out-of-district students wishing to enroll in an SRC program that is not offered within their home district will pay SRC's in-district tuition rate with the proper verification from their home community college. - Please contact your SRC advisor and ask your home community college for a CAREER Verification.
 Reverification will be required each academic year. - Spoon River College district residents attending another community college for a program not offered by SRC may also be eligible for that college's in-district tuition rate.
-To request a CAREER Agreement verification, complete the required information in the CAREER Agreement verification form available online at https://www.src.edu/admissions/career-agreement-verification.
+To request a CAREER Agreement verification, complete the required information in the CAREER Agreement verification form available online.